 Noto says she individualizes eye makeup for each sister.

-"Start out with your most neutral color first and build up into tapping a little bit of orange on top or tapping a little bit of red on top, and building up to whatever color you want,” she said. "[For] Alana's eyes, I'll usually make red or super orange.
+"Start out with your most neutral color first and build up into tapping a little bit of orange shadow on top or tapping a little bit of red on top, and building up to whatever color you want,” she said. "[For] Alana's eyes, I'll usually make red or super orange.
 She's a little bit more playful in that.
 Este I usually do the lightest on the eyes. … Danielle is usually a diffused kind of camel tone on her eyes with minimal contouring and she doesn't really like much of a highlight—she likes it really her."

 For some performances or shoots, though, Noto says she'll take things "a little bit smokier."

 "You're creating a hallowed-out, rock 'n' roll, you’ve been up all night and you look maybe a little tired, but you still look cool because you’ve done something really fun sort of thing," Noto said.
 "I usually go in a bit of a circular motion almost hallowing out the eye, if you will, following the eye socket and covering the entire eyelid.
-And using a brush that’s maybe a little bit more narrow but still soft to line or blend out the bottom lash line.
+And using a brush that’s maybe a little bit more narrow but still soft to line or blends out the bottom lash line.
 So it’s a complete circle in a sense—you don’t go as far down on the bottom as you might go on the lid.
 Always, always brush the eyebrow into the shape you want it to be and layer on some mascara."